Super Bomberman 2

 Unused Power-Up Icons

-Discarded power-ups from an earlier version of the tileset.
+Discarded power-ups from the final version of the tileset.

 |Super Bomberman 2||Super Bomberman 4|